Hackashaq666/apple-music-custom/README.md

 ### Media Browser

-The integration supports HA's native media browser.
-Navigate to:
+The integration supports HA's native media browser:

-- **Playlists** — play any playlist
+- **Playlists** — press play to start any playlist
-- **Artists** → Albums → Tracks
-- **Albums** → Tracks
+- **Artists** — press play to queue all tracks by the artist in album order, or expand to browse albums
+- **Albums** — press play to queue the full album in track order, or expand to select a specific track
+- **Tracks** — press play to play a single track

+Playing an artist or album creates a temporary playlist in Music.app so that next/previous navigation stays within the artist or album.
 The library cache warms automatically when the server starts and refreshes every 30 minutes in the background.

 ---